 &lt;sup>3 Trusts are not legal entities in their own right - to be eligible, only the Trustee for the Trust can apply by providing the signed Trust Deed and any subsequent variations with the application form.
+Both the Trust's and Trustee's details will be collected in the application form.

-&lt;sup>4 The Australian government recognises that some organisations may seek to form consortia in order to apply for a grant under the program.
-Consortia are eligible to apply and the relevant conditions applicable to consortia are at 7.2 'Joint (Consortia) Applications.'
+&lt;sup>4 The Australian Government recognises that some organisations may seek to form consortia in order to apply for a grant under the program.
+Consortia are eligible to apply and the relevant conditions applicable to consortia are at 7.2 'Applications from consortia.'